falcosecurity/falco-website/content/en/docs/setup/packages.md

 ### Enable the BPF JIT Compiler {#enable-bpf-jit-compiler}

-If you are using the eBPF probe, in order to ensure that performance is not degraded, make sure that:
+If you are using the modern eBPF probe, in order to ensure that performance is not degraded, make sure that:

 * Your kernel has `CONFIG_BPF_JIT` enabled
 * `net.core.bpf_jit_enable` is set to 1 (enable the BPF JIT Compiler)